aiven/devportal/docs/platform/howto/billing-azure-marketplace-subscription.rst

    :alt: Azure Marketplace listing tile for Aiven Managed Database Services
    :height: 342px

 2. Select your desired Azure subscription resource group to organise your resources, give the subscription a name, and make sure that "Recurring billing" is turned on.
-There is only one plan available, because all of the costs are managed by Aiven based on what you use during the month.
+There is only one plan available because all of the costs are managed by Aiven based on what you use during the month.

 3. Progress to the "Review + subscribe" screen, then read and agree to the terms of use.